Board Members & Area Maps

 Heather Owen

-Heather Owen represents the North Monterey County area of Trustee Area Three and has 23 years experience as an education professional.
-Ms. Owen graduated from UC Davis with a degree in Human Development and a Spanish minor, and received her Multiple Subject Teaching Credential with a CLAD Certificate from Chapman University.
-She worked as a kindergarten and first grade teacher, and as the Director of Education for Sylvan Learning Center.
+Heather Owen represents the North Monterey County area of Trustee Area Three.
+Mrs. Owen has 23 years experience as an education professional.
+She graduated from UC Davis with a degree in Human Developmental and a Spanish minor.
+She received her Multiple Subject Teaching Credential with CLAD Certificate from Chapman University.
+She worked as a kindergarten and first grade teacher and as the Director of Education for Sylvan Learning Center.

 Ms. Owen moved to Monterey County in 2001 and started working for National Geographic School Publishing.
 She was part of a team that created English Language Development textbooks and materials.

-She has served as a member of numerous community groups including the Site Council Committee for Prunedale School, the LCAP Committee for North Monterey County Unified School District, the Prunedale Park Planning Committee, Lagunita Parent Teacher Club, Monterey County Mounted Search and Rescue Team, and as a Chualar 4-H Project Leader.
+Ms. Owen has served as a member of numerous community groups including the Site Council Committee for Prunedale School, the LCAP Committee for North Monterey County Unified School District, the Prunedale Park Planning Committee, Lagunita Parent Teacher Club, Monterey County Mounted Search and Rescue Team and as a Chualar 4-H Project Leader.

-Ms. Owen is a mother of three school-age boys that all attend our local public schools.
+Ms. Owen is a mother of three school-age boys that all attend local public schools.

 Area 4